inventortechie/ExcelScripts/README.md

+# Automated .XLSM to .XLS Macro Solution

+If you are needing to bulk-convert new Excel .XLSM files to the older .XLS format, this Macro will handle it for you.
+It automates opening and Saving-As.
+This does not just "rename" the file, it will specifically handle the "Save-As" function for you automatically.

+## Getting Started

+You will need Excel, Preferrably the latest version to perform this procedure (at the time of this writing - 2018)

-Save COPIES of all of your XLSM files into a Path.
-My example is "C:\Test\"
+It's recommended that you SAVE COPIES of all of your XLSM files into a simple path.
+The given example is "C:\Test\".
+It's best to not attempt running or testing this code in a production folder.
+Make a backup and run the test from within your backup!

+### Editing and Running the Macro

+Open your first XLSM file in Excel.

+Enable Macros in Excel (You may need to enable this due to default security limiations.)
+Google for additional guides if necessary.
+You usually need to enable the "Developer" tab in the Excel Ribbon.

-Be sure to update the path, with your actual path.
+Open "XLSMtoXLS.vb" from this repo and edit or update the path within the code, with your actual path.
 "C:\YourPath\"

-Enable Macros in Excel, Edit/Create a macro and copy the VB file code into your new macro.
+Edit or Create a macro in excel, copy the VB file code into your new macro.

-Save and Run the script.
+Save the Macro (Ctrl-S) and Run (Play Button) the script.
 It will convert all XLSM files within the specified directory to XLS format.

 I recommend checking the file count within the directory, it should be 2x what it was to begin with.
-If so, sort by file type and delete the XLSM files.
+If so, sort by file type and delete the XLSM files manually once the automation process is complete.

 If you want to bulk delete the files auto-magically, you can uncomment out the KILL command within the script.